jennifer-jimenez/schedulepro/README.md

 ## Running the Website

-Change into the correct directory, and run website with the following terminal commands /cd project
+Change into the correct directory using /cd [foldername] in terminal.
-/cd implementation
+Once in correct directory, run website with the following terminal commands:
 export API_KEY=[your api key]
 flask run

 ## Entering Locations